Chapter 18: Five Years

 Dorren did not need to guess who had brought the evidence.
 She had been reading the answer in Tessa Merrin’s hands for eleven days.

-She had understood.
-Not the rock network — the full scope would come later, in fragments, each one manageable in isolation.
-She understood the transaction.
-Her sensitivity redirected.
-Her precision employed to explain the implications away.
-Her position — the position she would be given — ensuring that no inconvenient readings reached institutional attention without passing through her hands first.
+Seven minutes.
+Fourteen rattles of the ventilation grate.
+She understood the transaction — her sensitivity redirected, her precision employed to explain implications away, her position ensuring that no inconvenient readings reached institutional attention without passing through her hands first.

-She had nodded.
-Once.
-And left the office.
-And gone back to her desk.
-And filed the quarterly review with the eastern anomalies reclassified as within normal parameters.
+She went back to her desk.
+Filed the quarterly review with the eastern anomalies reclassified as within normal parameters.

 Five years of accumulated error, and all of it named Tessa.

-Dorren had hired her because she was brilliant — not sentiment, assessment.
+She had hired her because she was brilliant — assessment, not sentiment.
 Tessa Merrin’s sensitivity was the most precise the Cartography office had recorded in Dorren’s tenure.
-She had promoted Tessa twice in five years because the work merited it, and because a promoted Calibrator was a directed one — steered toward assignments that demonstrated her gift without endangering the curated information Dorren kept.
+She had promoted Tessa twice because the work merited it, and because a promoted Calibrator was a directed one — steered toward assignments that demonstrated her gift without endangering what Dorren kept hidden.

-And Tessa had gone into the galleries anyway.
-Because Tessa was the kind of Calibrator Dorren had been, once, before the office on the fourth sub-level — the kind who followed the pressure to its source regardless of what the institution said the source should be.
+The footnote was eleven words.
+She had written it herself.
+And Tessa had gone into the galleries anyway — the kind of Calibrator Dorren had been, once, before the office on the fourth sub-level.
+The kind who followed the pressure to its source.

 At ten minutes past five, the second message arrived.